-Pharmaceutical manufacturers have long argued that they could lower their list prices if they didn’t have to pay rebates, while PBMs argue that high list prices demand negotiations for greater discounts to keep drugs affordable for payers and members.
+Pharmaceutical manufacturers have long argued that they could lower their list prices if they didn’t have to pay rebates, while PBMs argue that high list prices demand negotiations for greater discounts so that they can help keep drugs affordable for their clients and their members.

-If the drug makers’ argument was true, there should be a high correlation between rebates and list prices – a claim that has been debunked by recent studies:
+If the drug makers’ argument were true, there should be a high correlation between rebates and list prices, but this has not been proven to be true:

 - Research commissioned by the Pharmaceutical Care Management Association (PCMA), a trade group for PBMs, found that drug makers’ price increases are unrelated to rebates.

 - A separate report released by CVS Health in 2018 also shows no relation between price increases and average rebates.
 Per the CVS report:

 “…our data show that in many cases list prices are increasing faster for drugs with smaller rebates than for medications with substantial rebates.
 Revlimid, manufactured by Celgene, is a good example.
 The price has tripled since 2005 to more than $18,000, yet there are almost no rebates.”